thejohncotton/savvy-course-materials/Wk1Mod1.md

   + Built-in Desktop Environment Terminals (Konsole, GNOME shell, etc.)
   + Termite, Terminator, Tilda, etc.

-  To install:
+  __to install__:

   If you're using Linux, you already have a unix-style terminal installed!
 Any will do for this course, but you may use your distribution's package manager to install another if you're so inclined.

 #### macOS
-  + Terminal
   + iTerm2

-  To install:

-  While using Terminal is fine for most purposes, iTerm2 has some nice additional features.
-Download iTerm2's latest stable release from [here](https://www.iterm2.com/downloads.html)
+  __to install__:

+  `brew cask install iterm2`

 #### Windows
   + Linux Subsystem for Windows terminal
-  + Cygwin
   + PowerShell
   + git bash

-  To install:
+  __to install__:

   If at all possible (on an updated Windows 10 machine) install the [Linux Subsystem on Windows](https://msdn.microsoft.com/en-us/commandline/wsl/install-win10).
 This gives you access to most of the functionality of a Linux system called Ubuntu, which includes a wonderful terminal emulator and package manager.

-  If the Linux Subsystem isn't possible, then we can get a fake Linux terminal with [Cygwin](https://cygwin.com/install.html).
-Download one of the executables for your OS (32-bit or 64-bit), and run to install Cygwin.

-  However, both of these options can be time-consuming to install, so we will get started tonight with the Git Bash terminal that's packaged with `git`, our version control system.
-We'll download that [here](https://git-scm.com/downloads).
+  However, this can be time-consuming to install, so we will get started tonight with the Git Bash terminal that's packaged with `git`, our version control system.
+We'll download that with the following code in PowerShell to get us started:

+  `choco install git -params '"/GitAndUnixToolsOnPath"'`

 > __NOTE__: From here on out, we'll use the terms `terminal`, `command-line`, and `CLI` interchangeably